Round the Twist: Series 4 (2001)

-In each episode, a knight in armor enters the lighthouse through a magical door.
-At the beginning of the series the knight's face is hidden behind a visor; in the second half, the visor is raised.
+In each episode, a knight in armour enters the lighthouse through a magical door.
+At the beginning of the series, the knight's face is hidden behind a visor; in the second half, the visor is raised.
 In the final episode, "The Isle of Dreams", the stranger is revealed to be a girl, Ariel, who offers the children a perfect life on the Isle of Dreams if Pete will become her husband.
 In the end, they decline, and Ariel disappears forever, along with the enchanted isle.

 A subplot in this series is Fay's pregnancy with Tony's baby, named Ariel, who is born in the series finale.

 Production

 Series 1

 The first series of Round The Twist went into pre-production in March 1989 and production began on 4 April and ran for 13 weeks.
 Filming took place at Melbourne Film Studios and the lighthouse on the Victorian coast.

 Throughout the series, several locations in Victoria, Australia, were used for external shots.
 Exterior scenes of the Twist family's lighthouse home were shot at the Split Point Lighthouse in Aireys Inlet.
 The school and some town scenes were shot in Williamstown, Point Lonsdale, and Queenscliff.

 The seventh episode of series one was supposed to be "Frozen Stiff", but that had to be changed as it was too expensive to freeze a house and thirty animals inside large ice blocks.

 Nell was supposed to die in "Lighthouse Blues", but Storm told Jennings, "it's too depressing after thirteen weeks.
 We can't finish the series by killing off a well-loved character."

 The first two series were written by Jennings and edited by Storm.
 Jennings made cameo appearances, including as the ghost of Ben Byron in "Without My Pants".